Perfecting the formula to façade lighting in our cities

 Setting the strategy needs to have a multi-faced approach and include many stakeholders, including planners, architects, lighting designers, government consultants, dark sky defenders and other experts.

-The first step in establishing a successful façade lighting strategy is to define the standard with clear objective criteria.
+The first step in establishing a successful façade lighting strategy is to define the standards with clear objective criteria.
 The next step is formulating a process for assessment, approval and implementation.

 Barcelona is an excellent example of a city that took a concerted effort to enhance the city with façade lighting regulation.
 To install or change façade lighting, applications undertake a series of steps during the process to ensure that all potential schemes fit the criteria.
 After installation, there is an audit process in place to ensure compliance with the ordinance.